-Said fund must be held in trust by the clerk and used exclusively for equipment and maintenance of equipment, personnel training, and technical assistance in modernizing the public records system of the office.
-In a county where the duty of maintaining official records exists in an office other than the office of the clerk of the circuit court, the clerk of the circuit court is entitled to 25 percent of the moneys deposited into the trust fund for equipment, maintenance of equipment, training, and technical assistance in modernizing the system for storing records in the office of the clerk of the circuit court.
-The fund may not be used for the payment of travel expenses, membership dues, bank charges, staff-recruitment costs, salaries or benefits of employees, construction costs, general operating expenses, or other costs not directly related to obtaining and maintaining equipment for public records systems or for the purchase of furniture or office supplies and equipment not related to the storage of records.
-On or before December 1, 1995, and on or before December 1 of each year immediately preceding each year during which the trust fund is scheduled for legislative review under s.
+(7) For copying any instrument in the public records by other than photographic process, per ~~ .00 (8) For writing any paper other than herein specifically mentioned, same as for copying, including ~~ .00 .00 (10) For receiving money into the registry of court: ~ 3 1.5 (b) Eminent domain actions, per deposit170.
+(11) For examining, certifying, and recording plats and for recording condominium exhibits larger that .00 ۱n 14 inches by 81/2 inches: (a) First page30. .00 (12) For recording, indexing, and filing any instrument not more than 14 inches by 81/2 inches, including required notice to property appraiser where applicable: .00 (b) Each additional page or fraction thereof4. (c) For indexing instruments recorded in the official records which contain more than four names, .00 (c) For indexing instruments recorded in the official records which contain more than four names, .00 (d) An additional service charge must be paid to the clerk of the circuit court to be deposited in the е Public Records Modernization Trust Fund for each instrument listed in s.
+28.222, except judgments received from the courts and notices of lis pendens, recorded in the official records: 1.
+First page1 .00 2.
+Each additional page 0. .50 Said fund must be held in trust by the clerk and used exclusively for equipment and maintenance of equipment, personnel training, and technical assistance in modernizing the public records system of t the office.
+In a county where the duty of maintaining official records exists in an office other than the office e of the clerk of the circuit court, the clerk of the circuit court is entitled to 25 percent of the moneys deposit into the trust fund for equipment, maintenance of equipment, training, and technical assistance modernizing the system for storing records in the office of the clerk of the circuit court.
+The fund may i be used for the payment of travel expenses, membership dues, bank charges, staff-recruitment cos salaries or benefits of employees, construction costs, general operating expenses, or other costs i directly related to obtaining and maintaining equipment for public records systems or for the purchase furniture or office supplies and equipment not related to the storage of records.
+On or before December 1995, and on or before December 1 of each year immediately preceding each year during which the tr fund is scheduled for legislative review under s.
 19(f)(2), Art.
-III of the State Constitution, each clerk of the circuit court shall file a report on the Public Records Modernization Trust Fund with the President of the Senate and the Speaker of the House of Representatives.
-The report must itemize each expenditure made from the trust fund since the last report was filed; each obligation payable from the trust fund on that date; and the percentage of funds expended for each of the following: equipment, maintenance of equipment, personnel training, and technical assistance.
-The report must indicate the nature of the system each clerk uses to store, maintain, and retrieve public records and the degree to which the system has been upgraded since the creation of the trust fund.
+III of the State Constitution, each clerk of t circuit court shall file a report on the Public Records Modernization Trust Fund with the President of Senate and the Speaker of the House of Representatives.
+The report must itemize each expenditu made from the trust fund since the last report was filed; each obligation payable from the trust fund that date; and the percentage of funds expended for each of the following: equipment, maintenance equipment, personnel training, and technical assistance.
+The report must indicate the nature of t system each clerk uses to store, maintain, and retrieve public records and the degree to which the system has been upgraded since the creation of the trust fund.